churchlab/aws-utils/jupyter/README.md

 Python3 already comes with a way to create virtual environments.
 Make sure you've first installed Python3.
 For Mac OSX, you can follow these instructions for [installing Python3](http://python-guide-pt-br.readthedocs.io/en/latest/starting/install3/osx/).

+To create the virtual environment,
+`python3 -m venv /path/to/new/virtual/environment`

+To activate the environment,
+`source /path/to/new/virtual/environment/bin/activate .`

+This will set up configure your environment to be self-contained within the virtual environment.
+You can deactivate it by simply typing `deactivate`.

 ## Multiple kernels

 Jupyter has a non-obvious aspect where, regardless of which environment (read: virtualenv) you start the notebook from, the kernels that are available have to be registered with unique names.